DataDog/integrations-core/tenable/README.md

 ### Configuration

-The agent tails the Tenable nessus `webserver` and `backend` logs to collect data on nessus scans.
+The Agent tails the Tenable Nessus `webserver` and `backend` logs to collect data on Nessus scans.

 #### Log collection